GauCenaDX/OdeToFood/README.md

 1. Add a Delete method in IRestaurantData interface.
 2. Move the implementation code of InMemoryRestaurantData to a separated file.
 3. Implement the Delete operation in InMemoryRestaurantData class.

+### Saving and Committing Data

+Create a SqlRestaurantData class which implement the IRestaurantData interface using our OdeToFoodDbContext service.

 [Back to top](#top)<br><br>